exyi/diplomka/diplomka/text/4-implementation-1-collection.md

 ### Partitioning and Parallelism

-By default, script loads all basepairs into memory to group them by PDB ID and process them structure by structure.
+By default, the `pairs.py` script loads all basepairs into memory to group them by PDB ID and process them structure by structure.
+It allows for simple parallel processing using Python `multiprocessing` module: we group the DataFrame by pdbid, and use `multiprocessing.Pool.map(...)` to process each structure.
+To avoid mean emails from the PBS daemon, we try to consume CPU time more uniformly: we split structures with more than 100 000 basepair candidates into multiple groups, and prioritize larger groups over smaller ones.

+For annotating basepairs (@sec:testing-basepair-params) on the entire PDB, we need to calculate the parameters for all basepair candidates -- all pairs of nucleotides close enough to each other.
+It is practical to partition the large dataset into smaller chunks and process them sequentially.
+As we needed this frequently, this feature is facilitated by the `--partition-input-select=K/N` option, where N is total number of partitions and K is the partition to process in this run.
+`K` may also be range, so we can run 64 partitions with a single command using `--partition-input-select=0-64/64`.
+Apart from reducing memory usage, this option allows parallelism across multiple machines, enabling short runtime with a short PBS queue waiting time.

 TODO